slee7268/SinaiDataScience/README.md

-# Sinai_bootcamp
+# SinaiDataScience
-This is where we'll keep the sinai bootcamp scripts and resources
+This is where we'll keep all Sinai Data Science resources, scripts, and more!